 Disease and Insect Diagnostics of Non-Woody Plants: Angie Madeiras (firstname.lastname@example.org)

 The Plant Diagnostics Laboratory re-opened on June 22, 2020, for plant disease, insect pest and invasive plant/weed samples.
-At this time, we can only accept mail-in samples; walk-in samples cannot be accepted.
 Mail delivery services and staffing have been altered due to the pandemic, so please allow for some additional time for samples to arrive at the lab and undergo the diagnostic process.
 Please note that visitors are not allowed inside the building, but clients who would like to hand-deliver samples that are difficult to mail may do so by leaving them in the bin marked "Diagnostic Lab Samples" near the back door of French Hall.
 Please refer to our website for instructions on sample submission and to access the submission form.

 - TickReport Laboratory of Medical Zoology